A Comprehensive Survey of Mamba Architectures for Medical Image Analysis: Classification, Segmentation, Restoration and Beyond: Medical Image Analysis using Mamba

 Zheng \textit{et al.} \cite{zheng2402fdvisionmamba} presents \textbf{FDVM-Net} which is designed for endoscopic exposure correction and it leverages frequency-domain reconstruction to achieve high-quality image restoration.
 To capture spatial features and global dependencies, FDVM-Net combines Mamba and convolutional blocks.
 This combination serves as the foundation for a dual-path network architecture, which separates processing of the image's phase and amplitude information.
 Furthermore, FDVM-Net applies a frequency domain cross-attention module to improve the performance of network.

-Huang \textit{et al.} \cite{huang2024mambamirarbitrarymaskedmambajoint} introduced \textbf{MambaMIR} for medical image reconstruction and uncertainty estimation. \autoref{fig:mambamir} shows MambaMIR which incorporates an Arbitrary-Masked State Space (AMSS) block with Monte Carlo dropout.
+Huang \textit{et al.} \cite{huang2024mambamirarbitrarymaskedmambajoint} introduced \textbf{MambaMIR} for medical image reconstruction and uncertainty estimation.
+MambaMIR incorporates an Arbitrary-Masked State Space (AMSS) block with Monte Carlo dropout.
 AMSS is inspired by Mamba which comprises of AMS6 block, a gating linear layer, depth-wise convolution layer, and SiLU activation function.
 Residual connections used in MambaMIR ensures efficient and stable training.
-This helps MambaMIR to achieve robust performance in medical image reconstruction tasks while providing reliability in reconstruction using uncertainty estimation.

 \textbf{MambaDFuse} introduced by Li \textit{et al.} \cite{li2024mambadfuse} incorporates Multimodal Mamba blocks which effectively merges features from different modality into a unified representation.
 This helps to obtain an informative fused image as output.
 MambaDFuse is a dual-phase model that integrates complementary information from diverse imaging modalities into a single image.
 MambaDFuse utilizes the combined strengths of convolutional layers and Mamba blocks to capture a spectrum of features.
 It ranges from low-level details to high-level semantic information.